Evolution of carbonate systems

 Visit the Chair on Carbonates.

-A flagship project is the "global carbonate factories" project, which aims to link the characteristics of carbonate systems ("carbonate factories") to local conditions (e.g. temperature, salinity, productivity) and to the global evolution of climate, ocean circulation and ecosystems (e.g. types of building organisms).
-This synthesis work is based on a review of existing databases and publications (thousands...).
+A flagship project is the "global carbonates" project, which aims to link the characteristics of carbonate systems ("carbonate factories") to local conditions (e.g. temperature, salinity, productivity) and to global changes in climate, ocean circulation and ecosystems (e.g. types of builder organisms).
+This synthesis work is based on an examination of existing databases and publications (thousands...).

-The study of specific cases is being pursued on the less well known systems.
-In addition, the case of the Urgonian platform of Provence remains an important project for understanding the evolution of a model system from its deposition to its current state.
+The study of specific cases of less well known systems is being continued.
+In addition, the case of the Urgonian platform in Provence remains an important project for understanding the evolution of a model system from its deposition to its current state.
 Absolute dating of mineral phases (joint AMU-Total laboratory project for U/Pb dating by laser ablation) will make it possible to precisely link the diagenetic history with emersion and burial episodes and the geodynamic context.